SmokeSculpter/WheresMyTools/README.md

 - [x] Reflect changes in data on the UI immediately upon successful requests.

 Reflections: While I successfully implemented the correct logic, I see the need for more defensive programming and custom error responses on the server side.
-My next project will be Jira like project management application with a larger database, authorization, and a complex UI.
+My next project will be Jira like project management application with a larger database, authorization, a complex UI, and integrate unit tests (xUnit for back end and Vitest for front end).

 ## Home Page
 View what's available.